cjhdev/lora_device_lib/porting.md

 ### Managing Device Nonce (devNonce)

-LoRaWAN 1.1 redefined devNonce to be a 16 bit counter from zero where previously it had been a random number.
-The counter increments after each successful OTAA.
-A LoRaWAN 1.1 server will not accept a devNonce less than one it has seen before.
-LoRaWAN 1.1 implementations must therefore maintain this counter over the lifetime of the device if there is an expectation to enter join mode again before the root keys and/or joinEUI are refreshed.
+In LoRaWAN 1.0.3 and earlier, devNonce is randomly generated.
+Since this is a 16bit number collisions are likely, which means devices may fail to join again in future.

+In LoRaWAN 1.0.4 and up, devNonce is a counter from zero.
+This counter is not stored with session since it is longer lived than session.

+Real devices will need a way to save and restore devNonce over resets.

-LDL will push nextDevNonce to the application as an argument to the LDL_MAC_JOIN_COMPLETE event.
-A cached value can be restored by passing it as an argument to LDL_MAC_init().
+LDL will push 'nextDevNonce' to the application as argument to the LDL_MAC_JOIN_COMPLETE event.

-LDL does not keep this counter with session state since it is longer lived than session state.
+The application can restore this value as 'devNonce' argument to LDL_MAC_init().

 ### Managing Join Nonce (joinNonce)